-- (1) A third party notice is to - (a) state the nature and grounds of the claim or the nature of the question or issue sought to be determined; and

-- (b) state the nature and extent of any relief or remedy claimed; and - (c) be in accordance with the prescribed form; and - (d) limit a period for appearance by the third party, not less than that prescribed by rule 98 or 99, as if the third party were a defendant named in a writ; and - (e) be lodged at the registry with as many copies as the defendant requires to be sealed. - (2) A third party notice is to be served in the same manner as if it were a writ. - (3) A copy of the writ and a copy of any pleadings delivered in the action are to be served with the third party notice.

-204. Effect of service of third party notice

-On being served with the third party notice, the third party becomes a party to the action with the same rights in respect of the defence against the claim and otherwise as if sued by the defendant in the ordinary way.
+- (1) A third party notice is to - - (a) state the nature and grounds of the claim or the nature of the question or issue sought to be determined; and r.
+204 Part 7 - Proceedings (b) state the nature and extent of any relief or remedy claimed; and (c) be in accordance with the prescribed form; and (d) limit a period for appearance by the third party, not less than that prescribed by rule 98 or 99, as if the third party were a defendant named in a writ; and (e) be lodged at the registry with as many copies as the defendant requires to be sealed.
+(2) A third party notice is to be served in the same manner as if it were a writ.A copy of the writ and a copy of any pleadings delivered in the action are to be served with the third party notice.
+(3) 204.
+Effect of service of third party notice On being served with the third party notice, the third party becomes a party to the action with the same rights in respect of the defence against the same rights in respect of the defence against the claim and otherwise as if sued by the defendant in the ordinary way.